Family receives remains of 6 killed in El Salvador massacre

 “It’s hard for me to receive their bones, but it gives me strength and I have to be strong to demand justice,” she said.
 “They were massacred, it was a slaughter of innocent people.”
 Her sisters were aged 10, 14 and 18 when they were killed and the oldest was pregnant.

-“They killed old people, women and children, burned houses, stole everything we had and threw the bodies in the river,” said María Berta Regaleño, another relative.
+“They killed old people, women and children, burned houses, stole everything we had and threw the bodies in the river,” said María Berta Realegeño, another relative.

 Former human rights prosecutor David Morales who represents the victims, pushed in 2016 for the reopening of the case.
 A general amnesty had blocked its investigation, but the Supreme Court declared the amnesty unconstitutional.
 He said the Supreme Court had ordered that the El Calabozo case be reopened and investigated.